-4 Cumulative impact is defined as 'combined impacts from all relevant sources (developments and other activities in the area)'.
+5 Cumulative impact is defined as 'combined impacts from all relevant sources (developments and other activities in the area)'.

-- Provide all geographical coordinates throughout the EIS in latitude and longitude against the Geocentric Datum of Australia 1994 (GDA94). - 3.5 An appropriate public consultation program is essential to the impact assessment process.
+- 3.5 An appropriate public consultation program is essential to the impact assessment process.
 The proponent should consult with local, Queensland and Australian government authorities, and potentially affected local communities. - 3.6 The EIS should describe the consultation that has taken place and how the responses from the community and agencies have been incorporated into the design and outcomes of the project.

-Requirements for the public consultation plan are listed in the document 'Preparing an environmental impact statement: Guideline for proponents'. - 3.7 Include, as an appendix, a public consultation report.
+Requirements for the public consultation plan are listed in the document Preparing an environmental impact statement: guideline for proponents. - 3.7 Include, as an appendix, a public consultation report.
 The report should detail how the public consultation plan was implemented including the results.